 2. Try the sweet Malaga wine

-There are two great places in Malaga’s old town if you want to try the best local wines or eat the most authentic local cuisine.
-I like to go to the atmospheric wine bar, Pimpi, in the afternoon or late evening for a glass of sweet Malaga wine.
+There are two great places to visit in Malaga’s old town if you want to try the best local wines or eat the most authentic local cuisine.
+The atmospheric wine bar, Pimpi, is a treat in the afternoon or late evening for a glass of sweet Malaga wine.
 It’s typical old Malaga, full of ancient tiles, barrels and signed photos of the celebrities who have visited over the years.
 Another favourite spot is La Casa del Guardia or ‘The Guardhouse’ which is the oldest tavern in Malaga.

 3. Picasso Museum

 Unmissable.
-Pablo Picasso was born in Malaga, and there’s a museum dedicated to him in the Palace of Condes de Buenavista, a building with an incredible blend of styles: Renaissance decorated with Moorish elements that has been restored in a Modern style.
-In the museum you can see more than 200 paintings, early academic studies and re-workings of old masters by one of the greatest painters of the twentieth century.
-While you’re there peek into the basement which has remains of Phoenician Malaga (7th century BC) and traces of Roman architecture.
+Pablo Picasso was born in Malaga, and there’s a museum dedicated to him in the Palace of Condes de Buenavista, a building with an incredible blend of styles: Renaissance decorated with Moorish elements and restored in a modern style.
+Inside, you can see more than 200 paintings, early academic studies and re-workings of old masters by one of the greatest painters of the twentieth century.
+While you’re there, peek into the basement which has remains of Phoenician Malaga (seventh century BC) and traces of Roman architecture.

 5. The Manquita – Malaga’s cathedral

 La Manquita is a much-loved symbol of the city and essential to any Malaga sightseeing tour.
-Founded in the fifteenth century on the site of a mosque.
-Its nickname, used by all locals, means ‘one armed woman’, because the south tower was never finished.
-We’re so proud of having such an original cathedral!
+Founded in the fifteenth century on the site of a mosque, its nickname, used by all locals, means ‘one armed woman’, because the south tower was never finished.
 Legend claims that the funding for the cathedral’s completion was donated to the colonists’ cause during the American War of Independence.
-If you go into the cathedral, take a look at the intricate details of the figures sculpted within the choir stalls made by Pedro de Mena.
+If you go into the cathedral, take a look at the intricate details of the figures sculpted within the choir stalls, crafted by Pedro de Mena.

-My favourite new neighbourhood for walking is Peir I Port of Malaga, a wide space opened in 2011 that has amazing views of Gibralfaro Castle and Alcazaba.
+An up-and-coming neighbourhood, Pier I Port of Malaga is a wide space which opened in 2011 and has amazing views of Gibralfaro Castle and Alcazaba.
 It’s a magical place at night, with bars, restaurants, shops and ice cream parlours.
-You can walk all the way to the end, where it joins the Malagueta area, and finish up with a swim at the beach or drinks on the promenade – try El Merendero de Antonio Martin, with its views out to sea, and you might end up staying for dinner!
+You can walk all the way to the end, where it joins the Malagueta area, and finish up with cocktails and tapas on the promenade – try El Merendero de Antonio Martin, with its views out to sea, and you might end up staying for dinner!

 8. Conception Botanical Garden

-I love this place, it is beautiful, an oasis of peace in the city that is a perfect place to take a break and relax, to sit and read in the lush vegetation, enjoy the tranquil paths and admire the charming ornate fountains.
+An oasis of peace in the city, this green space is the perfect place to visit in Malaga to take a breather amongst lush vegetation, winding paths and ornate fountains.
 It also has one of the most magnificent tropical and subtropical gardens in Europe.
-Admission is only €5.20, and for this you have the option of taking a guided tour – which I highly recommend, because the garden has a great history and the guides are an absolute delight.
+Admission is €5.20*, and for this you have the option of taking a guided tour – highly recommended, as the garden has a great history and the guides are an absolute delight.

-This museum opened in 2011, and has a vast collection of nineteenth-century Spanish paintings, but what I like most about it is the building, which has a lovely interior courtyard and very stylish gift shop that’s great for one-off souvenirs.
+This museum opened in 2011, and has a vast collection of nineteenth century Spanish paintings.
+What’s most striking, however, is the building, which has a lovely interior courtyard and very stylish gift shop that’s great for one-off souvenirs.
 Free on Sundays after 5pm if you fancy a spot of evening culture.

-The people of Malaga are known for being open, friendly, cheerful and hospitable, and I recommend going out after 11.30pm to see just how true this.
-The best place to do it is Mitjana Square in the old centre of town, which is packed with people and energy, no matter what day it is.
+The people of Malaga are known for being open, friendly, cheerful and hospitable, and it’s worth heading out in the evening to see just how true this is.
+The best place to go in Malaga by night is Mitjana Square in the old centre of town, which is packed with people and energy, no matter what day it is.
 Some of the city’s most popular bars and clubs are around this area, including Malafama.
 Just show up and mingle!